Need help with the George Washington essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 If you didn’t join any formal research programs and instead reached out to professionals whose research interests run in line with yours, that can show your initiative in taking your education into your own hands.

-You can also focus on any kind of independent research or study as well.
+You can also focus on any kind of independent research or study.